Creating Plot Twists

 });

-Best Practice: For related content (email threads, chat conversations, workflows), add Notes to the existing Activity rather than creating new Activities.
+Best Practice: For related content (email threads, chat conversations, workflows), add Notes to the existing Thread rather than creating new Threads.
 Think of it like adding a message to an existing thread.

-// Add a new Note to an existing Activity (add message to thread)
+// Add a new Note to an existing Thread (add message to thread)

 await this.tools.plot.createNote({